Jonathan Moffett: The Jacksons

-Initial audition

-Moffett's professional career initially started with The Jacksons.
-In 1979, through serendipity, he came across The Jackson's musical director, James McField, who told him they were auditioning for a new drummer.
+Moffett's professional career initially started with the Jacksons.
+In 1979, through serendipity, he came across the Jacksons' musical director, James McField, who told him they were auditioning for a new drummer.
 Though the final auditions were that day, they extended it for him, knowing how eager he was to play for the group.
-According to an article by Robyn Flans in Drummer Magazine in September 1984, Moffett said:He [McField] called that night and the audition was set for the next day.
-I was familiar with their songs [The Jacksons] because I had grown up with their music, yet I didn't know everything about the music...After we finished a few songs, they pulled me aside and said they'd let me know something soon.
-That evening, I got the call and they said they wanted me to join the group.
-It was just a miracle.
+According to an article by Robyn Flans in Drummer Magazine in September 1984, Moffett said: